labordynamicsinstitute/replicability-training/jira-workflow-training.md

   - [ ] **AT THE SAME TIME:** write the corresponding `Data description` section of REPLICATION.md.
 This should provide detail about the datasets that are not obvious from the **Data Citation and Information** .
   - [ ] In particular, check each provided URL, and verify if there is a **"Data Use Agreement", "Citation requirement", "License"** on the web page.
 Check any such data use agreement for conditions.
 These may require that the authors cite a particular paper, or cite the data in a particular way (check this), or that the authors may not actually redistribute (provide) the data (check this!).
 If you have doubts, check with your supervisor.
 - [ ] Add the list of datasets to the repository by committing the preliminary version of the REPLICATION.md (`git add`, `git commit`, `git push`)
+- [ ] Fill out the `DataCitationSummary` field indicating how many data citations are in order: all, some, or none.
 - [ ] Fill out the `Data Provenance` section - is the data in the openICPSR repository, or is it someplace else?
 "Various" is a legitimate answer if it is in various locations.

 Do a first pass through the code files provided: